The Definitive Guide to Building Online Presence: 8 Ways to do it EffectivelyBy Jamie Taylor

 1. Build a Location/Listing Page

 Instead of fishing for it on content-rich websites, easy-to-source listings page let search engines find business information more effectively.
-Location pages are designed to push businesses higher in local search, as a large part of Google’s and other engines’ sourcing criteria is prioritized to crawling them.
+Location pages are designed to push businesses higher in local search, as a large part of Google’s and other engines' sourcing criteria is prioritized to crawling them.
+Include Backlinks on other websites that trace the user back to your website.

 2. Ensure Listing Presence and Accuracy Across the Web